Headwaters

 which is the end

 Spelling Nietzsche's name wrong right out of the gate doesn't bode well for this poem.
-I know, I'm a sob.
+I know, I'm a snob.
 It's not a spelling bee. it's about gender, holiest-on-high.

 Question: What's so "brave" about submitting a poem to a peer-reviewed medical journal?
 If it weren't published, we wouldn't be talking about it at all, but it was published, which means They got what They wanted: validation from Science.
 The same Science which lies to parents and kids about the purpose and safety of surgeries and cross-sex hormones.